hdekk/portfolio-workshop/README.md

 This cheatsheet is also useful: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

 ## Creating a repository
 Use the pulldown next to the "+" on the top right corner of the screen.
+In addition to specifying a name, you have several options to consider.
+You may designate whether you want your repository to be public or private, whether you want to specify a particular license for your repository contents, and whether you want a README.md file created automatically.
+All of these can be changed later, so it isn't critical that you make up your mind immediately.

 ## Exercise
 This exercise uses a demo project from Project TIER.
 Download the files from here: https://www.projecttier.org/tier-protocol/demo-project/.
 We will discuss why the demo project is organized the way it is.